OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 workbook.getWorksheet('Sheet1').getRange('A1:G37').clear(ExcelScript.ClearApplyTo.all);
 ```

-Few things to call out are:
+A few things to call out about TypeScript:

-* You'll notice that all methods will need to have open-close parenthesis to execute.
-Arguments are passed identically - but some arguments maybe are required for execution (required vs optional).
+* You may notice that all methods need to have open-close parentheses to execute.
+Arguments are passed identically but some arguments may be required for execution (that is, required vs optional).
-* The naming convention follows camelCase as opposed to PascalCase convention.
+* The naming convention follows camelCase instead of PascalCase convention.
 * Methods usually have `get` or `set` prefixes indicating whether it is reading or writing object members.
-* The code blocks are defined and identified by open/close of curly braces: `{` `}`.
-Blocks are required for `if` conditions, `while`, `for` loops, function definition, etc.
+* The code blocks are defined and identified by open-close curly braces: `{` `}`.
+Blocks are required for `if` conditions, `while` statements, `for` loops, function definitions, etc.
 * Functions can call other functions and you can even define functions within a function.

 Overall, TypeScript is a different language and there are few similarities between them.
-However, the Office Scripts API themselves uses similar terminology and data-model (OM) hierarchy as VBA APIs and that should help you navigate around.
+However, the Office Scripts API themselves use similar terminology and data-model (object model) hierarchy as VBA APIs and that should help you navigate around.